Research Centers and Programs

 Because craniofacial malformations are one of FAS's key indicators, understanding how these malformations occur will lay the foundation for a broader understanding of the mechanisms that drive FASD.
 This could set the stage for tests that help doctors diagnose the syndrome and new educational programs that prevent it by teaching women more about how alcohol consumption impacts the fetus.

 Murat Maga, PhD, is an assistant professor in the Department of Pediatrics at the University of Washington School of Medicine and a member of the Seattle Children's Research Institute's Center for Developmental Biology and Regenerative Medicine.
+Dr. Maga is investigating the role of environmental (epigenetic) programming in the presentation of alcohol-related malformations, specifically in the development of face and head.
+He is also researching how genomic differences correlate with these features to find epigenetically modified genes responsible for the differences.

 View a complete list of Maga's publications on PubMed.